 The verdict: Sigh, man, I really want to attend both of these.
 MDX is more relevant to me currently, but DAX is new, and I need to learn it (and the BISM tabular model) sooner than later.
 I’m leaning towards the MDX presentation, but it’s a tough decision.

 As with every hour, there are lots of good choices, but for me, this was the easiest decision.

 - Stacia Misner’s Troubleshooting MDX Query Performance.

-I have really been focusing in on MDX for the past several months, and want to continue building my knowledge.
+The verdict: I have really been focusing in on MDX for the past several months, and want to continue building my knowledge.
 Performance tuning MDX is challenging, so I welcome the chance to learn from a respected industry veteran.